Table of Contents

 - Painful, aching muscles

 After initial symptoms eventually disappear, patients might not show any other symptoms for a period lasting months to years.
-The actual virus is replicating, beginning to weaken the immune system during this stage.
+The actual virus is replicating at a slower rate and beginning to weaken the immune system during this stage.

 See more: Anonymous HIV Symptom Checker